An Explanation of Biofilms

 Science and Medicine are often misunderstood by the chronically ill.
 Given the complex nature of medicine, explanations on why we are sick are few and seldom grasped by the patient who follows treatment direction.
 When it comes to inflammation and infection, it is also common that a physician may not have a clear answer when explaining diagnoses and treatment.

-This article is intended to explain in simple terms why some chronic infections and inflammation are “chronic” and difficult to treat permanently.
+What is Biofilm?
+This article is intended to explain what biofilms are and, in simple terms, why some chronic infections and inflammation are “chronic” and difficult to treat permanently.
 While current medical understanding has a clear understanding of bacterial and fungal infections, relatively little research has been published on the detection and treatment to remove biofilm.
 The National Institutes of Health (NIH) revealed that among all microbial and chronic infections, 65% of all infections, and 80% of chronic infections, are associated with biofilm formation.

 What is Biofilm?